splunk/splunk-operator/docs/Examples.md

       password: helloworld456
 ```

-*Setting passwords in your CRDs may be OK for testing, but it is discouraged*
+*Setting passwords in your CRDs may be OK for testing, but it is discouraged.*

 Inline `defaults` are always processed last, after any `defaultsUrl` files.